mcduryea/Intro-to-Bioinformatics/Accessing_Group_Repository.md

   + Use the green arrow pointing upwards to *Push* your local files to "origin".

 13. Confirm with your group-mates that everyone was able to push their files to "origin".
-14. If everyone was successful, make one last *Pull* to bring everyone elses notebook files in to your local repository.
+14. If everyone was successful, make one last *Pull* to bring everyone else's notebook files in to your local repository.

 And now we're ready to collaborate!
 See you in the next notebook.